 Although it was decommissioned in the 1980s, Route 66 still holds an allure for road trippers who want to relive the highway's heyday.
-And for every neon-lit roadside diner along the road's 2,448, there's at least 10 ghost stories of spirits of travelers past haunting America's main street.
+And for every neon-lit roadside diner along the road, there are at least 10 ghost stories of spirits of travelers past haunting America's main street.
 If you like your road trips with a side of ghost hunting, here are 10 creepy stories and places centered around the haunted Route 66.

 10. Hotel Monte Vista in Flagstaff, Ariz.